 Sexual assault is any form of unwanted sexual behaviour (verbal, visual, or physical) that is forced upon a person.
-If the victim is a child, stages of grooming, coercion, bribing, conning, entrapping the child extend the idea of ‘forced’.
-Sexual abuse and assault is committed in many different situations such as in the home, by a relative, by someone you know, a neighbour, a teacher or other professional, by church employees lay and clerical, etc – by a stranger or several strangers, in an isolated place, in war.
-Child abuse and sexual grooming will be expanded in the section ‘ Child Sexual abuse’.
+Sexual violence is committed in many different situations such as in the home, by a relative, by someone you know, a neighbour, a teacher or other professional, by church employees, by a stranger or several strangers.

 - Inappropriate or unwelcome touching of a ‘private area’